thenayr/lslock-docker/README.md

 Description
 ---
-lslock is golang utility to list the PID and path of a locked file inside of a directory. lslock-test is a helper utility that creates random locked files inside of the directory '/tmp/lslock-test'
+lslock is a golang utility to list the PID and path of a locked file inside of a directory. lslock-test is a helper utility that creates random locked files inside of the directory '/tmp/lslock-test'

 Run it
 ---